ieclabgen/AcroBC/README.md

 conda create -n AcroBCpred python=3.6 scikit-learn==0.23.1 pandas numpy joblib
 ```

-3. Download the repository and extract the AcroRF to your user folder then follow the commands on the intructions text file (that will be the same as the displayed in the next item).
-AcroRF folder contains: intructions.txt, control_prediction.py and SVM7acro_model_final.sav (which is the trained model and could be used along with any other code).
+3. Download the repository and extract the AcroPred to your user folder then follow the commands on the intructions text file (that will be the same as the displayed in the next item).
+AcroPred folder contains: intructions.txt, control_prediction.py and SVM7acro_model_final.sav (which is the trained model and could be used along with any other code).